FlexibleDecay: An automated calculator of scalar decay widths: Implementation

 \subsubsection{Special treatment of $\Phi \to \gamma Z$}

-In the limit of a heavy color triplet fermion in the loop, the NLO QCD correction to $\Phi \to \gamma Z$ approaches the same limit as the $\Phi \to \gamma \gamma$ case \cite{SPIRA1992350,Djouadi:2005gi}.
+In the double limit of a heavy color triplet fermion in the loop and $m_Z/m_\Phi \to 0$, the NLO QCD correction to $\Phi \to \gamma Z$ approaches the same value as in the $\Phi \to \gamma \gamma$ case \cite{Spira:1991tj,Djouadi:2005gi}.
 For a generic scalar $\Phi$, the correction can be applied by the replacement

 i.e.\ the correction to the CP-odd part of the amplitude vanishes in this limit.
-In \FD\ we implement this correction for $m_\Phi/\smc{m}_f < 0.8$, where $\smc{m}_f$ is the running mass of the colored fermion running in the loop.
+In \FD\ we implement this correction for $m_\Phi/\smc{m}_f < 0.8$ and $m_Z/m_\Phi < 0.75$, where $\smc{m}_f$ is the running mass of the colored fermion running in the loop.

 Finally, similarly as in the $\Phi \to \gamma \gamma$ case, we multiply the amplitude by the $(\alpha(0)/\alpha(m_\Phi))^{1/2}$ factor related to a single on-shell photon.$^{\ref{footnote:flag3}}$